HistoriaOffical/docs/masternodes/setup-cdmn-automated.rst

 Set up your VPS
 ===============

-A VPS, more commonly known as a cloud server, is fully functional installation of an operating system (usually Linux) operating within a virtual machine.
+A VPS, more commonly known as a cloud server, is s fully functional installation of an operating system (usually Linux) operating within a virtual machine.
 The virtual machine allows the VPS provider to run multiple systems on one physical server, making it more efficient and much cheaper than having a single operating system running on the “bare metal” of each server.
 A VPS is ideal for hosting a Historia masternode because they typically offer guaranteed uptime, redundancy in the case of hardware failure and a static IP address that is required to ensure you remain in the masternode payment queue.
 While running a masternode from home on a desktop computer is technically possible, it will most likely not work reliably because most ISPs allocate dynamic IP addresses to home users.

 We will use Vultr hosting as an example of a VPS.
 First create an account and add credit.
 Then go to the Servers menu item on the left and click + to add a new server.